polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 ---

 This page will guide you through the steps needed to prepare a computer for Substrate development.
-Since Substrate is built with [the Rust programming language](https://www.rust-lang.org/), the first thing you will need to do is prepare the computer for Rust development - these steps will vary based on the computer's operating system.
-Then, you can use the helpful utilities from the Rust toolchain to configure the Rust development environment - these steps will be the same for all the (Unix-based) operating systems discussed on this page.
+As Substrate is built with [the Rust programming language](https://www.rust-lang.org/), the first thing you will need to do is prepare the development enviroment, these steps will vary based on the computer's operating system.
+You can utilize helpful utilities from the Rust toolchain to configure the Rust development environment.
+Note that these steps will be the same for all Unix-based operating systems discussed on this page.

-## Operating System-Dependent Set-Up

-Follow the steps for your computer's operating system before installing and configuring the Rust toolchain.

 ### Unix-Based Operating Systems

-Substrate development is easiest on Unix-based operating systems, like macOS or Linux.
-The examples in the Substrate [Tutorials](../../../../tutorials) and [Recipes](https://substrate.dev/recipes/) use Unix-style terminals to demonstrate how to interact with Substrate from the command line.
+Substrate development is optimized for Unix-based operating systems like MacOS or Linux.
+The examples in the Substrate [Tutorials](../../../../tutorials) and [Recipes](https://substrate.dev/recipes/) use the terminal to demonstrate how to interact with Substrate from the command line.

-#### macOS
+#### MacOS

 Open the Terminal application and execute the following commands: